alexpado/hoyoverse-music-unpacker/README.md

 5. Convert WEM to WAV
 6. Index files from step 2 and 6
 7. Compare files and rename if --prefix

-> ❌ **The update package extraction feature is going under rewrite.
-Please check the compatibility table above for further details.**

 If you want to extract music from the update package (once the download through the launcher is finished), you have to use the `--diff` flag: